-1. With the master cylinder in a level position, check the fluid level in the reservoir.
-On the hand brake if the level in the reservoir is adequate, the sight glass will appear dark.
-If the level is low, the sight glass will appear clear.
-On the auxiliary brake the level must be between the MIN and MAX lines on the reservoir.
+1. With the master cylinders in a level position, check the fluid level in the reservoirs.
+On the hand brakes if the level in the reservoir is adequate, the sight windows will appear dark.
+If the level is low, the sight windows will appear clear.